dekorateio/dekorate/assets/contributor-guidelines.md

 To make sure that regardless of IDE/editor everyone uses the same settings we use `editorconfig`.
 Just make sure that you have the `editorconfig` plugin for your editor installed.

+## configure IDE

+* use the `editorconfig`
+* on the root level `mvn package` which also generates all sources and domains
+* add `target/generated-sources/annotations` as source in all projects where the `io.dekorate.application.config` domain classes are needed (e.g. all annotation projects, some test projects etc)

 ## pull request scope

 Keep your pull requests as small as possible.